smartarch/extremexp-llm/patterns.md

 ### List of links with a property

-Rationale: Can the LLM list the links from a given task and filter them?
+Rationale: Can the LLM list the links from a given task and filter them based on a specific property?

 Parameters: